-Stock F{MSY} B{MSY} MSY
+Stock $F{MSY}$ $B{MSY}$ MSY

-Snow crab 0.36 1,268 t 453 t
+Snow crab 0.36 1,268 mt 453 mt

-Arctic cod 0.70 8,298 t 5,758 t
+Arctic cod 0.70 8,298 mt 5,758 mt

-Saffron cod 0.62 953 t 589 t
+Saffron cod 0.62 953 mt 589 mt

 While the above values represent the best scientific estimates currently available, it should be noted that all are associated with considerable uncertainty, as all of the parameter values used in the preceding calculations were borrowed from other stocks or assumed, rather than being estimated directly for the respective stocks in the Arctic portion of the EEZ off Alaska.
 With further research, these parameters could conceivably be estimated directly.
 Also, it should be noted that the model used here to estimate MSY is a very simple one.
-If the supply of available information improves in the future through accumulation of survey time series and non-commercial fishery information, more complex models could be developed, including age-structured analyses of the type currently used in managing GOA and BSAI groundfish.
+If the supply of available information improves in the future through accumulation of survey time series and non-commercial fishery information, more complex models could be developed, including age-structured analyses of the type currently used in managing Gulf of Alaska (GOA) and BSAI groundfish.